nietus/anki-mcp/README.md

 - `bulk_update_notes`:

-  - Description: Update specific fields for multiple Anki notes.
+  - Description: **RECOMMENDED FOR MULTIPLE CARDS**: Update specific fields for multiple EXISTING Anki notes in a single operation.
+Much more efficient than updating cards one by one.
+Use ONLY when you have noteIds for cards that already exist.
+For creating new cards in bulk, use `add_bulk` instead.
+Always complete all updates in a single operation whenever possible.
   - Input: An array of `notes`, where each note has `noteId` (number) and `fields` (object).

 - `get_model_names`: